opengauss-mirror/openGauss-webclient/README.md

 make release
 ```

-Under the hood it uses gox.
 Compiled binaries will be stored into ./bin directory.

 ## Testing